adjust/cordova_sdk/README.md

 * `3`: The user authorized access to IDFA
 * `-1`: The status is not available

-### <a id="ad-att-status-change"></a>Check for ATT status change
+### <a id="att-status-change"></a>Check for ATT status change

-In cases where you are not using [Adjust app-tracking authorization wrapper](#ad-ata-wrapper), Adjust SDK will not be able to know immediately upon answering the dialog what is the new value of app-tracking status.
+In cases where you are not using [Adjust app-tracking authorization wrapper](#ata-wrapper), Adjust SDK will not be able to know immediately upon answering the dialog what is the new value of app-tracking status.
 In situations like this, if you would want Adjust SDK to read the new app-tracking status value and communicate it to our backend, make sure to make a call to this method:

 ```js
 Adjust.checkForNewAttStatus();